On the homotopy type of the spaces of spherical knots in $R^n$: Comparing graph-complexes

 \begin{rem} It follows from~\cite[Corollary~1.3]{FTW2} that the complex $\HGC_{A'_m,n}$ computes the rational homotopy groups of the space $\Embbar_\p(\R^m\sqcup\{*\},\R^n)$.
 On the other hand, by Lemma~\ref{l:ABC}, $\Embbar_\p(\R^m\sqcup\{*\},\R^n)\simeq \Embbar_\p(\R^m,\R^n)\times S^{n-m-1}$.
 This explains the quasi-isomorphism of Lemma~\ref{lem:HGCAp}. \end{rem}

 \begin{proof}[Proof of Lemma~\ref{lem:HGCAp}.]
 There is a splitting of complexes

 with $U$ being the subcomplex spanned by graphs with at least one hair labeled $\epsilon$.
 Our goal is to show that $H(U)$ is one- or two-dimensional.
 To do this we may follow the proof of \cite[Theorem 1]{KWZ2}.
-First note that the differential creates one vertex, hence the cohomology is graded by number of vertices.
-Let $U^t\subset U$ be the subcomplex spanned by trees with exactly one hair labelled $\epsilon$.
+First note that the differential creates exactly one vertex, hence the homology of $U$ is graded by the number of vertices.
+Let $U^t\subset U$ be the subcomplex spanned by trees with exactly one hair labeled $\epsilon$.
 It is an easy exercise to check that $H(U^t)=\Q L\oplus \Q T$.
 We are going to show by induction on the number of internal vertices that the inclusion $U^t\subset U$ is a quasi-isomorphism.
 For zero internal vertices the statement is quickly checked by hand.
 Suppose we know the statement for less than $k$ internal vertices, and we desire to prove it for $k$ internal vertices.
 Consider the splitting

-where $U_1$ is spanned by diagrams having exactly one $\epsilon$-labelled hair, and $U_{>1}$ being spanned by diagrams having at least two such hairs.
+where $U_1$ is spanned by diagrams having exactly one $\epsilon$-labeled hair, and $U_{>1}$ being spanned by diagrams having at least two such hairs.
+The space $U_1$ is preserved by the differential.
 One may set up a bounded spectral sequence such that the lowest page differential is the component $f:U_{>1}\to U_1$ that creates one new internal vertex with an $\epsilon$-hair, connecting all $\epsilon$-hairs to it.
+Indeed, the complex $\HGC_{A'_m,n}$ as well as $U$ is a direct sum of finite complexes as the differential preserves the number of edges minus the number of internal vertices.
+This number is sometimes called {\it complexity} and the number of graphs in $\HGC_{A'_m,n}$ of any given complexity is finite.
+To obtain the spectral sequence in question we filter $U$ (or rather each its complexity summand) by $\rho$ minus the number of vertices, where we set $\rho(U_1)=1$ and $\rho(U_{>0})=0$.
+The differential $d_0$ of the induced spectral sequence is exactly the map $f$.

 The map $f$ is injective.
-The cokernel $V:=\mathit{coker} f$ consists of $L$ and graphs which become disconneted upon removing the vertex at the $\epsilon$-hair.
+The cokernel $V:=\mathit{coker} f$ consists of $L$ and graphs which become disconnected upon removing the vertex at the $\epsilon$-hair.
 Going further, one may filter $V$ by the number of connected components at that vertex.
 On the associated graded the complex obtained is just a symmetric power of the complex $U$.
 Hence, invoking the induction hypothesis, we have shown the desired statement. \end{proof}